 Students are expected to arrive on time; no extra time will be given for students who arrive late.
+Students who arrive after the first student finishes the exam will not be allowed to take the exam.
 Any material covered during the lecture period or assigned in the reading may be included in the lecture exams.
-This can include textbook illustrations, films, Powerpoint slides, and actual lectures.
+This can include textbook reading and illustrations, films, Powerpoint slides, and actual lectures.
 Take notes!

 We will post exam keys that highlight the salient points for which credit is awarded.
 Please see us immediately if 1) your score is incorrectly summed, or 2) your posted score does not agree with the score on your exam.
-We will consider re-grades on a case by case basis, however, we will not argue about point assignments.
-To request a regrade, write a brief paragraph explaining why you believe your answer to a question was incorrectly scored, make specific reference to the posted key and submit to us in office hours (so that an instructor can look over your request and be sure it is clear).
-Regrade requests must be submitted within one week of the exam scores being posted.
+We will consider other re-grade requests on a case by case basis, however, we will not argue about point assignments.
+To request a re-grade, write a paragraph explaining why you believe your answer to a question was incorrectly scored, making specific reference to the posted key, and submit to us in office hours (so that an instructor can look over your request and be sure it is clear).
+Re-grade requests must be submitted within one week of the exam scores being posted.

 Make-up exams will only be available in cases of medical and/or family emergencies when documented by an accompanying letter from the Dean of Students, or for official academic activities (in which case the instructor should be contacted a minimum of two weeks in advance).
-The student is responsible for scheduling timely make-up exams with the instructor.
-Make-up exams due to pre-arranged official academic activities may be scheduled prior to the in-class exam.
+The student is responsible for scheduling timely make-up exams with the instructor as soon as possible.
+Make-up exams due to prearranged official academic activities may be scheduled prior to the in-class exam.

-Lab exams will be held Wednesday evening the week of the exam.
+Lab exams will be held Wednesday evening the week of the exam during the time for assembly exams.
 You must sign up for a time slot in advance.
-One time will be 6:00-7:30 pm, and the second will be 7:30-9:00 pm.
 Due to the time involved for set-up and breakdown of practical (lab) exams, a missed lab exam should be avoided if at all possible.
+If you have a conflict with an assembly exam for another course, please let your instructors know at least two weeks before the exam.
 If unavoidable circumstances result in a missed lab exam or quiz, a make-up will be offered in an alternate format providing the absence was excused.
 If the absence is unexcused, there will be no make-up available.